dhellmann/pymotw/PyMOTW/gc/index.rst

 into subsequent generations until they finally reach the stage where they are kept permanently.

-The collector routines can be tuned to occur at different frequences based on the difference between the number of object allocations and deallocations between runs.
+The collector routines can be tuned to occur at different frequencies based on the difference between the number of object allocations and deallocations between runs.
 When the number of allocations minus the number of deallocations is greater than the threshold for the